 This report documents an externally conducted process evaluation of Ontario’s MPOX Awareness Campaign.
 The evaluation was commissioned by the Gay Mens’ Sexual Health Alliance (GMSH) on behalf of the provincial MPOX campaign partnership between the Infectious Diseases Policy and Programs (IDPP) and the Immunization Policy and Programs (IPP) units at the Office of the Chief […]

-In partnership with the GMSH and the CBRC, they developed a set of postcards with critical information on GHB and safety.
-They cover the following topics:
+In partnership with the GMSH and the CBRC, they developed a set of postcards with critical information on GHB safety covering the following topics:

 - “What’s in my vial?” – Distinguishes GHB, GBL, and BDO, advising dose adjustments per substance, along with onset of effects and duration info.